6 Meeting Minutes Examples + Free Templates

 2. Meeting Minutes Example: Simple Meeting Template

-If you’re in a hurry, or have a minimalistic need, this Simple Meeting Minutes template is for you.
-It frontlines the Goal of the meeting, segues into the Agenda Items, and closes with a Next Steps section.
+If you’re in a hurry or want to keep things basic, this Simple Meeting Minutes template is for you.
+It starts with the goal of the meeting, segues into the agenda ttems, and closes with a next steps section.

 That means this Simple Meeting Template is great for what it’s good for, but could be limited when it comes to other kinds of meetings.

-When you see that your needs are better served by a more detailed design, keep scrolling to see other popular examples of meeting minutes, each with a free template – or use the search or filter functions at our directory of Free Meeting Agenda Templates.
+If your needs are better served by a more detailed template, keep scrolling to see other popular examples of meeting minutes, each with a free template.
+Or, use the search or filter functions in our directory of Free Meeting Agenda Templates.

 {{simple-meeting-minutes="/blog-inserts-6"}}